ben-davis/notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 1. All possible arrangements of objects (permutations)
 2. All possible ways of building a collection of them (subsets)

-Other examples: all spanning trees of a graph, all paths between two verst, all possible ways to partition verts into color classes.
+Other examples: all spanning trees of a graph, all paths between two verts, all possible ways to partition verts into color classes.

 What all of these have in common is the need to generate each possible configuration *exactly once*, which requires that we define a systematic generation order.